‘An absurdity’: Experts slam WHO excusal of sex misconduct

 WHO chief Tedros has said repeatedly the agency has a “zero tolerance” policy for sexual misconduct.

-Mindaoudou, a former government minister in Niger and Lusenge, a human rights activist in Congo, also slammed the WHO for its failure to punish any senior staffers linked to the abuse.
+Mindaoudou, a former government minister in Niger and Lusenge, a human rights activist in Congo, lambasted WHO for its efforts to dodge accountability and questioned the organization’s willingness to eliminate sex abuse.

 “We are not satisfied,” they told the AP.
 “The ‘zero tolerance policy’ does not mean engaging in subterfuge to make sure no one is responsible for sexual abuse and exploitation.”